-Identification: To monitor who enters school buildings, all staff have photo identification to be worn while in buildings at all times.
+Identification: To monitor who enters school buildings, all staff must wear their photo identification badges at all times.
 This includes all teachers, paraeducators, administrators, maintenance and facilities staff, food services staff and other support personnel.

-Visitors: Visitors to the buildings will be required to wear a visitor's pass during the school day.
+Visitors: Visitors to the buildings are required to sign in and out, and wear a visitor's pass during the school day.
 Staff are asked to watch for any adult in a building without such identification or pass and to redirect them to the office.

-Doors: Schools are asked to lock all doors during the school day.
+Doors: Schools are required to lock all doors during the school day.
 Visitors may request access to the main office through a buzzer/video camera identification system.

-Signs: A sign will be posted at each building directing all visitors to the main office to sign in and get a visitor's pass.
+Signage: Signs are posted at each building directing all visitors to the main office to sign in and get a visitor's pass.